 Employability & Employment – the number of service users supported to prepare and sustain employment can be compared against the 2019/20 average

-Based on the evidence from the application of AutonoMe to date in a home setting, there is the potential to realise immediate and ongoing savings by reducing the number of support hours required per week – and we need to keep in mind face-to-face support may be limited/impossible in light of COVID-19 for some time.
+Based on the evidence from the application of AutonoMe to date in a home setting, there is the potential to realise immediate and ongoing savings by reducing the number of support hours required per week – and we needed to keep in mind face-to-face support was limited/impossible in light of COVID-19.

-Evidence to date demonstrates that service users have reduced their reliance on traditional support by at least two hours a week.
-It is also important to note that typically only 8% of the learning disability population have needs beyond the scope of AutonoMe’s service.
-Additionally recent OFCOM research shows that ownership of smart devices across this cohort is around 70%.
+Evidence to date demonstrated that service users had reduced their reliance on traditional support by at least two hours a week.
+It is also important to note that typically only 8% of the learning disability population had needs beyond the scope of AutonoMe’s service.
+Additionally recent OFCOM research shows that ownership of smart devices across this cohort was around 70%.

-Even if the provision remained at just 10 service users per authority this would offer a per council saving of £15,600 – £17,368 each year – notwithstanding the economic benefits employability/employment will bring both the individual, the council and the wider community (which this project seeks to uncover).
+Even if the provision remained at just 10 service users per authority this would have offered a per council saving of £15,600 – £17,368 each year – notwithstanding the economic benefits employability/employment would have brought both the individual, the council and the wider community (which this project sought to uncover).

-Whilst the intention would be to roll the service out to as many service users as could benefit from the approach, even just delivering this support to 50 users in each authority setting would save £78,000 – £86,840 per authority per year.
+Whilst the intention was to roll the service out to as many service users as could benefit from the approach, even just delivering this support to 50 users in each authority setting would have saved £78,000 – £86,840 per authority per year.

-As an example – in LBBD there are 760 individuals with a learning disability currently receiving a commissioned package of support from the council.
+As an example – in LBBD there were 760 individuals with a learning disability receiving a commissioned package of support from the council.
 A further 70 individuals will transition from Children’s services in 2021/22.
-Supporting these individuals to live independently with the most cost effective package of support will be fundamental to the council’s financial sustainability.
+Supporting these individuals to live independently with the most cost effective package of support was fundamental to the council’s financial sustainability.

-As such in LBBD alone there will be 534 service users who could benefit from the outlined approach in 2021/22.
-The time saving of 2 hours per week per user would save 55,590 support hours.
-Working at the lower end of the hourly support pay scale, Autonome has the potential to deliver a £833,851 saving to LBBD per year (using a £15 p/h support rate), before employability/ employment support considerations.
+As such in LBBD alone there were 534 service users who would have benefitted from the outlined approach in 2021/22.
+The time saving of 2 hours per week per user would have saved 55,590 support hours.
+Working at the lower end of the hourly support pay scale, Autonome had the potential to deliver an £833,851 saving to LBBD per year (using a £15 p/h support rate), before employability/ employment support considerations.

-The five local authorities above are helping to co-design a virtual support provider for people with learning disabilities around both mental health and wellbeing, as well as employability.
+The six local authorities above helped to co-design a virtual support provider for people with learning disabilities around both mental health and wellbeing, as well as employability.

-Each local authority is providing subject matter expertise from a range of professionals as well as service users:
+Each local authority provided subject matter expertise from a range of professionals as well as service users:

 Learning disabilities service representative